see-mike-out/some-useful-js-prototype/README.md

 ```
 For **students** at any level, if you just copy or slightly modify (e.g., variable names) the below codes, it can still be a case of plagiarism according to your course's policy--always consult with your instructor.

+When the below prototype functions have conflicts with other libraries, fix them by adding a prefix to the function names.

 ## Array prototypes

 ### `Array.argFilter(comparer)`